andrrizzi/tfep/README.md

 ```
 and the following optional dependencies
 ```
-openmm       # To evaluate the target potentials using the OpenMM Python library. xtb-python   # To evaluate the target potentials using the xtb Python library. psi4         # To evaluate the target potentials using the psi4 Python library. ase          # To evaluate the target potentials using the Atomistic Simulation Environment (ASE) Python library. torchdiffeq  # To use continuous normalizing flows. bgflow       # To use the mixed internal-Cartesian coordinates Lightning module einops       # Required by bgflow
+openmm         # To evaluate the target potentials using the OpenMM Python library. tblite-python  # To evaluate the target potentials using the tblite Python library. psi4           # To evaluate the target potentials using the psi4 Python library. ase            # To evaluate the target potentials using the Atomistic Simulation Environment (ASE) Python library. torchdiffeq    # To use continuous normalizing flows. bgflow         # To use the mixed internal-Cartesian coordinates Lightning module einops         # Required by bgflow
 ```

 The suggested way of installing ``tfep`` is by first installing all the dependencies through ``conda``/``pip``/``setuptools``,